ReskiF1/ReskiF1/README.md

 ## Hello, Reski Here 👋

+- 🧑‍🎓 Undergraduate student in Informatics at UIN Sunan Gunung Djati Bandung
+- 🌱 I’m enthusiastically learning Theology, Philosophy, and IT

 <!--
 **ReskiF1/ReskiF1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.